Member Managed vs Manager Managed LLC

 Last updated:

-Once you decide to form an LLC, you must then determine the right type of management structure for your new business.
-One of the first decisions you’ll need to make is whether your LLC will be member-managed or manager-managed
+Before forming an LLC, you’ll need to determine the right type of management structure for your new business.
+One of the first decisions you’ll need to make is whether your LLC will be member-managed or manager-managed.

 Before forming an LLC, you should familiarize yourself with the differences between the two LLC management structures so you can choose the one most suitable for your business.